AI Paper Insight Brief

 - Quantifies a real supply-chain problem: 17 shadow APIs used in 187 papers.

-- Skepticism: measurements are a time-bounded snapshot (Sep–Dec 2025) in a volatile market; backend ground truth is unavailable.
+- Skepticism: market is volatile; results are a snapshot (Sep–Dec 2025) and backend ground truth is unavailable.

 2) ASTRA-bench: Evaluating Tool-Use Agent Reasoning and Action Planning with Personal User Context